Photo of Brian Cohen

 Brian Cohen is a founding partner of the firm.
 An accomplished litigator practicing in federal and state courts throughout the country, he has extensive experience in all phases of litigation.
 Brian has successfully represented a diverse clientele in a broad range of complex business and real estate litigation and class action litigation.
 Brian is a 1997 graduate of the St. John's University School of Law, where he was a member of the St. John's Law Review.

 Brian is admitted to practice law in New York, Connecticut, the United States Supreme Court, United States Courts of Appeals for the Second Circuit, and the United States District Courts for the Southern and Eastern Districts of New York and the District of Connecticut.
-He is the President-Elect of the Westchester County Bar Association.
+He is the President of the Westchester County Bar Association.

 On January 28, 2025, New York State’s Chief Administrative Judge signed Administrative Order #38-2025, setting in motion significant changes for the Commercial Division’s jurisdiction over cases seeking only equitable or declaratory relief.
 Here’s what you need to know: